piedg/Boids-Simulation/README.md

 <b>Alignment</b>: Agents adjust their velocity to match the direction and speed of nearby agents.

-# TRY IT ON ITCH.IO
+# Try it on itch.io
 Link: https://hcyan.itch.io/boids-ai-simulation